akshaydp1995/Banana_Collector/README.md

 - This project repository uses **DQN** algorithm to solve Unity's Banana Collector environment.

-- The network architecture used is a simple, fully-connected neural network with 3 hidden layers of sizes, 64, 128 and 256 units.
+- The network architecture used is a simple, fully-connected neural network with 3 hidden layers of sizes, 64 and 128 units.
 Model definition can be found in `model.py` file.

 - Hyperparameter values chosen are as follows :